Stan Lee NFT furore is just the start of many defiled legacies to come

 Not the only one

-But the controversial use of NFTs is especially hard to swallow when it’s impossible to know whether Lee himself would have signed off on the venture – and given the many years of manipulation and financial abuse he received at the hands of those in charge of his assets.
+But the controversial use of NFTs is especially hard to swallow when it’s impossible to know whether Lee himself would have signed off on the venture – and given the many years of manipulation and financial abuse he received at the hands of those in charge of his assets, as well as tussles over control of his social media accounts.
 And as NFTs continue to gain traction, we are only going to see more examples of beloved creators having their work co-opted for this shady, speculative industry.

-I am not one to overly romanticize the dead, and nor do I see Lee’s creation of Chakra The Invincible – an Indian superhero, written by a white man, with a very tokenistic name – as something that needs particular guarding from a protective fandom.
+We're not ones to overly romanticize the dead, and nor do we see Lee’s creation of Chakra The Invincible – an Indian superhero, written by a white man, as something that needs particular guarding from a protective fandom.